Kyle Coma Injury Lawyer

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Coma Injury accidents in Kyle frequently occur along major corridors including I-35, FM 150, FM 1626, Kohlers Crossing.
+Coma Injury cases in Kyle frequently arise along major corridors including I-35, FM 150, FM 1626, Kohlers Crossing.
 Kyle has a population of over 55,000 residents and was one of the fastest-growing cities in the United States between 2010 and 2020

 - Kyle sits along the I-35 corridor between Austin and San Marcos, making it a major commuter city with heavy daily traffic